David Schweikert: Committee assignments

 The House Republican Steering Committee removed Schweikert from the Committee on Financial Services in late 2012 as part of a larger party leadership-caucus shift.
-He, Justin Amash and Tim Huelskamp wrote to Speaker of the House John Boehner asking why they had lost their committee posts.
+He, Justin Amash and Tim Huelskamp wrote to House Speaker John Boehner asking why they had lost their committee posts.
 Politico quoted a spokesperson for Representative Lynn Westmoreland saying that Schweikert, Amash and Huelskamp were removed for "their inability to work with other members."